St Davids Cathedral: Present cathedral

 The restored Shrine of St David was unveiled and re-dedicated by the Right Reverend Wyn Evans, Bishop of St Davids, at a Choral Eucharist on St Davids Day 2012.

+Clock

+The clock was installed by J. B. Joyce & Co of Whitchurch in 1871.

 Cathedral Hall and cloisters

 St Davids Cathedral Hall stands to the north of the nave and was originally the chapel of St Mary's College.
 It was restored by Alban Caroe in 1966.
 The cloister complex lies to the north of the hall and comprises a number of buildings, including Cloister Hall, which were built over the undercrofts of the 14th century St Mary's College.
 The undercrofts are a Grade I listed building and a Scheduled monument.
 Cloister Hall which dates from the early 19th century is also Grade I listed, as are an outbuilding and a wall with an inset gateway, both of which lie to the north of the hall.
 The gateway has a Tudorbethan arch but is likely also 19th century in date.
 Following an earlier refurbishment of the cloister complex in the 1960s, in 2004 the firm of Caroe & Partners led a major reconstruction.
 The partnership have been the cathedral's architects since the appointment of the firm's founder, W. D. Caröe, in 1907.
 The builders were Carreg Construction.
 The rebuilding provided facilities for meetings, educational and outreach work, retreat spaces and a café.